0xF3RN/flask_api_endpoints/readme.md

 # Project Documentation: Flask Server
 ## Introduction

-Welcome to the documentation for my project, which includes a Flask client and a parser (extra: test client).
+Welcome to the documentation for my project, which includes a Flask sever and a parser (extra: test client).
 This documentation will guide you through the installation and usage of the project components.

 ## Installation